 - 2 peaches pitted, and sliced thin

-1. Place oven rack in middle position.
-Pre-heat the oven to 375F.
-Lightly butter the bottom and sides of a 9-inch tart pan.
+- Place oven rack in middle position.
+Pre-heat the oven to 375oF/190oC.
+Lightly grease the bottom and sides of an 11-inch tart pan.

-2. In a large bowl, combine the flour, brown sugar, white sugar, salt, and cinnamon.
-Add the butter and toss with your fingertips until the mixture forms moist crumbs.
+- In a large bowl, combine the flour, brown sugar, white sugar, salt, and cinnamon.
+Add the butter and stir together until the mixture forms moist crumbs.
 Place 2 1/2 cups of the crumb mixture into the pan.
 Firmly press into the bottom and up the sides.
 Reserve the remaining crumb mixture.

-To Make Ahead: Assemble the tart, then wrap in 3 layers of plastic wrap and tin-foil.
+- To freeze: Assemble the tart, then wrap in 3 layers of plastic wrap and tin-foil.
 Then freeze.
 When ready to bake, simply un-wrap, and place in a pre-heated oven.
 Add about an extra 10 minutes onto the baking time.